Chris Livezey

 Christopher Michael Livezey, 35, of Colorado Springs, Colorado, passed away on December 27, 2025.
 Born on August 24, 1990, in Wichita Falls, Texas, Chris grew up in Texas and Illinois, carrying with him a deep curiosity about the world and a heart far bigger than his towering presence suggested.

 From childhood, Chris was a dreamer and an adventurer.
-He spent his early years playing Pokémon, Dungeons & Dragons, Skyrim, and Diablo, and exploring the woods with his brother and friends.
+He spent his early years playing Pokémon, Dungeons and Dragons, Skyrim, and Diablo, and exploring the woods with his brother and friends.
 He held a lifelong fascination with science, history, and folklore, and possessed an astonishing ability to remember even the smallest details.
-His imagination was wild and brilliant, and he nurtured it faithfully until his final days, often staying up late creating intricate characters and stories for his D&D campaigns.
+His imagination was wild and brilliant, and he nurtured it faithfully until his final days, often staying up late creating intricate characters and stories for his Dungeons and Dragons campaigns.

 Chris fought more battles in his 35 years than most do in a lifetime.
-For over two decades, he faced Ewing’s Sarcoma and later AML with unyielding courage, enduring surgery after surgery and countless rounds of chemotherapy and radiation.
+For over two decades, he faced multiple battles with Ewing’s Sarcoma and Acute Myeloid Leukemia with unyielding courage, enduring surgery after surgery and countless rounds of chemotherapy and radiation.
 Yet instead of allowing illness to harden him, he allowed it to shape him into something extraordinary.
 Inspired by the care he received, Chris dedicated his life to serving pediatric patients at Children’s Hospital of Illinois and later at Children’s Hospital Colorado.
 He gave back with a grateful heart, offering his patients not just medical care, but hope.
 He reminded them to keep fighting, even on their hardest days.
 He understood their fears in a way few others could, and he met them with gentleness, humor, and unwavering compassion.

 To those who knew him, Chris was a gentle giant.
 With his intense blue eyes and commanding presence, he could appear intimidating at first glance, but underneath was the softest, most protective heart.
 He was lovingly known as our “Wreck-It Ralph,” fierce in love, loyal beyond measure, and tender in ways that felt almost magical.
 His hugs were legendary; when Chris embraced you, your soul seemed to quiet.
 In his arms, everything felt like it would be okay.